Madeleine van Manen

 Buildings tell the story of humanity.
 They are places to hide, rest, share, gather, work, worship, in- and exclude, invest, feast, heal, make love, dream, learn, create … places to experience all human emotions, satisfactions, and discords.
 They are containers and incubators.

 Yet, in a city of nearly five million people, it is surprisingly easy to feel isolated, anonymous, alone and even lonely.
 There can be a great silence within all that noise.
+Socio-economic situations determine how we experience our city and what we have access to, even in public spaces.

-Materials could include gouache, pencil, pastel, charcoal, oil, collage and engraving – at times all of these on one painting.
+Materials could include gouache, pencil, pastel, charcoal, oil, collage and engraving – at times all of these on one image.
 I pay strict attention to the qualities of the materials I work with, ensuring longevity of the work.

 Similarly, in my printmaking work, I often work experimentally and may combine various techniques in one artwork.